 White beaches and warm waters, exotic fruits and friendly people, exciting history and colourful fish, all with that little bit of French chic!
 While we were lucky and did not even brush the recent cyclone in the area, my heart goes out to the wonderful people of Vanuatu.
 What a tragedy, what devastation.
 I hope that the wounds will be healed soon and that the islands will get back on their feet as quickly as possible.

 Anyway, we visited three islands in total last week, the heavenly Isle of Pines, lovely Lifou – part of the Loyalty Islands, and Noumea the capital of New Caledonia.
-I have lots of stories to tell about these destinations, what to see and what to do, so stay tuned and follow the blog now!

 Of course there are also a number of photos that I’d like to share.
 So rather than writing too much today about the Isle of Pines before I have fully recovered from my week away I’d like to share some dreamy shots of the beaches around the area where the cruise ships will stop on the Isle of Pines.